Oconee County, South Carolina: In popular culture

 The Oconee region is mentioned in the song "Yankee Bayonet (I Will Be Home Then)" by the indie rock group the Decemberists, on their 2006 album The Crane Wife.
 The reference is "When I was a girl how the hills of Oconee made a seam to hem me in."

+Parts of the film Deliverance were filmed on the Oconee side of the Chattooga River, including specifically some scenes shot in Salem.